TITLE New Media Specialist

 1. Facilitates the achievement of specific goals and objectives of the department by developing and implementing public relations activities that are designed to meet those specific goals and objectives.

-2. Collaborates with others, such as the offices of University Communications, Alumni Relations, and Web and New Media to ensure that websites and social media content related to the University, its branding and marketing messages, are created, maintained, updated, and evaluated for effectiveness and efficiency.
+2. Collaborates with other departments as assigned to ensure that websites and social media content related to the University, its branding and marketing messages, are created, maintained, updated, and evaluated for effectiveness and efficiency.

 3. Helps promote the University to key external and internal audiences by preparing feature stories for University online and print publications and assisting in the gathering and editing of material for those publications.